SilkRose/Pony/stories/love-life-and-lamination/love-life-and-lamination-meta.md

 ## Description:
 Twilight is struggling to laminate her marriage certificate, while Rainbow struggles to make coffee.
 Maybe they just need each other to help out.

+Thanks to [PseudoBob Delightus](https://www.fimfiction.net/user/12771/PseudoBob+Delightus) for proofreading.

+Thanks to [Scriblits Talo](https://www.fimfiction.net/user/495925/Scriblits+Talo/stories) for pre-reading, and for writing 1/5th of the story.

+Thanks to [6-D Pegasus](https://www.fimfiction.net/user/293755/6-D+Pegasus) for providing feedback and ideas.

 ## Short Description:
 Twilight is struggling to laminate her marriage certificate, while Rainbow struggles to make coffee.
 Maybe they just need each other to help out.